tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 **The downside?**

-It's riskier, time-consuming, and even if you can predict trends, just like gambling, you'll inevitably face some losses too.
+It's riskier and time-consuming.
+Even if you can predict trends, just like gambling, you'll inevitably face some losses too.

 However, let’s cover some *“perceived benefits”* of buying individual stocks: